CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 #### Event Driven Approach
 Agendum applies an Event-Driven approach and the **Observer Pattern** to reduce direct coupling between the various components.
-In Agendum, the `UI` and `Storage` components are interested in observing and receiving notifications when there is a change in the to-do list in the `Model`.
-However, it will be an anti-pattern if `Model` has to inform both components directly (e.g. request the `Storage` component to save updates to the hard disk).
-This is because it will cause `Model` to be coupled to `Storage`.
-To avoid bidirectional coupling, the `Model` (Observable) will raises a `ToDoListChangedEvent` and the EventsCenter is responsible for notifying the register Observers, the `Storage` and `UI` sub-components.
+In Agendum, the `UI` and `Storage` components are interested in receiving notifications when there is a change in the to-do list in the `Model`.
+Note how `Model` is not coupled to `Storage` and `UI` as it does not inform both components directly (e.g. request the `Storage` component to save updates to the hard disk).
+Instead, to avoid bidirectional coupling, the `Model` (Observable) will raises a `ToDoListChangedEvent` and the EventsCenter is responsible for notifying the register Observers, the `Storage` and `UI` sub-components.

 For example, consider the scenario where the user inputs `delete 1` described in the _Sequence Diagram_ below.
 The `UI` component will invoke the `Logic` component’s  _execute_ method to carry out the given command, `delete 1`.
 The `Logic` component will identify the corresponding task and will call the `Model` component _deleteTasks_ method to update Agendum’s data and raise a `ToDoListChangedEvent`.

 <img src="images\SDforDeleteTask.png" width="800">